SashaaChrr/SashaaChrr/README.md

 Please **DO NOT** make me feel uncomfortable or making my trauma go worser.

 ❗❗❗
+DO NOT....

-🚫DNI :— PT user " -shadow- " (The one skin i gifted to) , Shadria, Sonails, and all disgusting ahh ships, ppl makes me uncomfortable, 🔞, copycat !!!
+🚫DNI PT user " -shadow- " (The one skin i gifted to) , Shadria, Sonails, and all disgusting ahh ships, ppl makes me uncomfortable, 🔞, copycat !!!
-—————✦—————
 🚫DNC(COPY) UNLESS YOU HAD MY PERMISSION, FRIENDS OR INSPO!!!
-—————✦—————
 🚫DNC/K (COVER/KISS) UNLESS FRIENDS!!!

 ┊　         　┊　         　┊　         　┊